 Proposed Change:

 4.3.1.3.
 Adult Fish Ladders and Counting Stations.
 The adult fish ladders will be dewatered once each year during the winter maintenance period.
 Unless specially coordinated, only one ladder will be dewatered at a time, with the other ladder capable of operating within criteria.
 During this time, the ladders are inspected for blocked orifices, projections into the fishway that may injure fish, stability of the weirs, damaged picket leads, exit gate problems, loose diffuser valves, ladder orifice reduction plates, malfunctioning equipment at the counting stations, and other potential problems.
 Problems identified throughout the passage year that do not affect fish passage, as well as those identified during the dewatered period are then repaired.
 Trashracks at the ladder exits and the north AWS intake will be raked when criteria are exceeded.
-Rake trashracks between 1100 and one hour prior to sunset.
 Fish count station windows will be cleaned when necessary, and when practicable.

 Comments from others: